 Even on the darkest setting, an exterior view is available.
 The windows can also be controlled by the FAs.
 They will set them on the darkest setting during cruise and eliminate dimming for takeoff and landing.

 787s are also great planes because of the higher cabin pressure, 6,000 feet msl.
-That is 25% more than most other aircraft.
+That is 25% decrease in cabin altitude compared to most other aircraft.
 The humidity is also higher.
 Higher pressure and humidity make for a more comfortable flight and lessen the effects of jet lag.
+It should make food taste better, too.

 Bulkhead Seats – Pluses and Minuses